bumlang936/Stock_Analysis/README.md

 Analysis of AllStocks (2017):

 ![2017results](https://user-images.githubusercontent.com/75760493/105090025-81bf6b80-5a63-11eb-9aa9-d0a05d090a5f.PNG)
+t
 From the results from the image above, it shows only 1 of the stocks (TERP) had a negative return of 7.2% throughout the whole year.
 While the other 11 stocks all had positive returns, ranging from 5.5% for RUN all the way to DQ which had a 199.4% return.
 It shows that 2017 was very beneficial for most of the stocks that were analyzed.

 Analysis of AllStocks (2018):

 ![2018results](https://user-images.githubusercontent.com/75760493/105090281-d7941380-5a63-11eb-9523-ad6aad266829.PNG)

 However, from the results from the image above, 2018 was not as benefical as 2017.
 Most of the stocks ended up having a negative return with only 2 stocks (ENPH and RUN) had a positive return.
 Even though there were only two stocks that had a positive return, their returns reached as high as 81.9%, so investing in these stocks would've been very beneficial to the investor.
 10 out of the 12 stocks that were analyzed yielded negative yearly returns, ranging from -3.5% to -62.6%.
+The main stock of interest was the "DQ" stock, which had an amazing yearly return of almost 200% in 2017.
+However, it took a big hit in 2018 by having a yearly return of -63%.

 Code refactoring was a major part of this project.
 The initial analysis was written using a nested for loop - an iterative process within which multiple additional iterative processes are contained.
 An example of the code is shown below